iSynaptic/java-kata/README.md

 - 3rd-party libraries cannot be used for implementation code.
 However, 3rd-party libraries & tools can be used build, testing, and packaging activities.

 - Data file records are newline separated and record fields are comma separated.
+Whitespace before and after field values can be truncated.
 Windows-style line endings should be permitted (carriage return + newline).

 - All numbers represented in data files are presumed to be positive numbers, both identifiers and number of files/bytes.
 Identifiers are further assumed to be greater than or equal to one (1).
 Any lines containing numbers breaking this invariant will be ignored and an error will be written to `stderr`.

 - Organizations in input files will be provided in top-down fashion (ie. parent organizations occur before their children in the file).
 If data files are provided that violate this expectation, the offending lines will ignored and logged to `stderr`.

-- Organization names are assumed to be no longer than 250 characters and will be truncated if found.
-A truncation warning will be written to `stderr`.
+- Organization names are assumed to contain only alphanumeric and space characters.
+If data files are provided that violate this expectation, the offending lines will ignored and logged to `stderr`.

+- Organization names are not queried or consumed in any of the requirements.
+During the loading phase, they will be validated, but not stored in the Org POJO.

 - Organization Hierarchy will not be so deep as to cause a stack overflow when using recursion to walk the structure.